NuGrid/NuDocker/README.md

 Going back further than 4942 is possible in principle, but we are getting to the time before MESA SDK, and maybe even when the intel fortran compiler was the prefered option.
 For the time being this project does not support earlier versions.
 However, using the provided Dockerfiles is a good starting point for the ambitious MESA engineer to push back further into the history of MESA revisions.
 Any success in that direction should trigger a pull request in this repo.

 ## Versions
-There are three images to run MESA: _nudome14_, _nudome16_ and _nudome18_.
-The number NN in the name _nudomeNN_ indicates the year from which the MESA SDK has been taken.
-The following mesa versions have been tested in these Docker images:
+There are three versions of the _nudome:yy.v_ image  to run MESA.
+The major version number yy indicates the year from which the MESA SDK has been taken.
+The minor version number v may indicates updates or variations.
+The following mesa versions have been tested in the _nudome_ Docker image:

-Image | mesa versions
+Version | mesa versions
 ------|--------------
-nudome14 | r7624, r6188, r4942
+14.0 | r7624, r5329, r6188, r4942
-nudome16 | r10398, r10000, r9793, r9575, r8845, r8118
+16.0 | r10398, r10000, r9793, r9575, r8845, r8118
-nudome18 | r10398, r10000
+18.0 | r10398, r10000

 In each case the test consisted of compiling and running `test_suite/7M_prems_to_AGB`.
 It is likely that other versions will run as well in containers from these images.